waldrain/waldrain.github.io/moniwonig.md

 - felled the huge oak tree and several smaller ones
 - cut and split 1 meter wood for burning
+- built first row of new wood stack beside border to elben below johannas wiese:
+  5 x 1.5 + 3 x 0.5 x (1 + 1.8) = 11.7 steher

+### done 2024-01-19

+- block hole in bathroom wall
-- built new wood stack below johannas wiese
+- started second row of new wood stack beside border to elben below johannas wiese

 ### Aussenkueche